Frequently Asked Questions

 - Church Related Trips

-It is up to the professor’s discretion to let you make up any work missed by an absence, even those excused by the Office of Student Affairs.
+It is up to the professor’s discretion to let you make up any work missed by an absence, even those excused by the Office of Student Services.
 Please talk to your individual professors concerning any missed classes.

 How come I am on Academic Probation/Suspension?